department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/flags-and-memorial-certificates.md

 ---

 To honor the military service of a deceased Veteran, we give the next of kin or a close friend a United States flag to drape on the casket (or coffin) or to place with the urn.
-We also provide a Presidential Memorial Certificate.
-Find out how to get 1 or both of these honors.
+We also provide a Presidential Memorial Certificate (PMC).
+Find out how to get one or both of these honors.

 ### Can I get a burial flag?

-The next of kin or a close friend may be able to get a burial flag if the Veteran:
+You can get a burial flag if you are the deceased Veteran's next of kin or a close friend, and the Veteran:
 - Served in wartime
-- Died on active duty after May 27, 1941
+- Died while on active duty after May 27, 1941
 - Served after January 31, 1955
 - Served in peacetime and left military service before June 27, 1950
 - Served in the Selected Reserves (in certain cases) or served in the military forces of the Philippines while in service of the United States.
 For more information on either of these situations, call <span class="tel">800-827-1000</span>.